Litter and Illegal Dumping

 These actions start by understanding how litter and illegally dumped waste is generated, how it moves through the environment and how it impacts us all:

 This website forms the Queensland Government’s Litter and Illegal Dumping Management Framework (LIDMF) and is part of the Queensland Government’s commitment to becoming a zero-waste society.
-The framework also supports the government’s Waste Management and Resource Recovery Strategy (2019) and it's underlying actions.
+The framework also supports the government’s Waste Management and Resource Recovery Strategy (2019) and it's underlying actions, and is a headline action of The Keeping Queensland Clean: the Litter and Illegal Dumping Plan.

 A total of 19,622 submissions were received regarding the ban on single-use plastic products (full consultation report).